TokisanGames/Terrain3D/doc/docs/user_interface.md

 Many tool settings offer a slider with a fixed range, and an input box where you can manually enter a much larger setting.

+The settings are saved across sessions.
+But you can click the label of each to reset the value to its default.

 Most are self explanatory.
 See [Foliage Instancing](instancer.md) for specific details on its settings.

 On the right is the advanced menu.
 One noteworthy setting is `Jitter`, which is what causes the brush to spin while painting.
 Reduce it to zero if you don't want this.